-The new scam aims for those who want to sell their homes.
+The new scam aims at those who want to sell their homes.
 While it’s undeniable that the website has many visitors and can offer great exposure, it’s this exact publicity that can scam people out of money.

-When you place an ad on the Craigslist, there’s a chance a scammer will duplicate it.
+When you place an ad on Craigslist, there’s a chance a scammer will duplicate it.
 He will take all the information on it, including address, photos, and other data.
 The false ad will seem legit to an unsuspecting buyer.

 These fake houses are set for rent.
 That way, the scammer can get the deposit and move on to another home.
 In turn, you might lose out on the legitimate buyer.